Epic Melbourne Street Art Map + Guide

 In 2020, the laneway was ‘vandalized‘ by a group of masked people who covered the lane in coloured paint.
 While many people complained, others saw this as a fresh start.
 Every time you come here, you will discover recent work and likely your favourite piece from last time gone.

 Make your way back to Flinders Lane and turn right.
 Head two blocks to Higson Lane.
 The next three lanes are adjacent to each other.

-This lane has hosted some really iconic pieces, including the Julian Assange Mural by Lushsux and a great Melbourne Chefs mural by Heesco (best known perhaps these days for his silo art).
+This lane has hosted some really iconic pieces, including the Julian Assange Mural by Lushsux and the great Melbourne Chefs mural by Heesco (best known perhaps these days for his silo art).

 Just a stone’s throw from Hosier Lane, the City of Melbourne renamed a previous uninspired Corporation Lane to AC/DC Lane in 2004 as a tribute to the legendary Australian rock band.

 The most permanent piece is a 3m sculpture of Bon Scott created by Mike Makatron in 2018.